What are CAIs?

 We see this in real life:

 These kinds of reactions don’t just happen with water, though.
-They’re happening all around you.
+They’re happening all around you, all the time.
 Plants concentrate light carbon isotopes because it’s easier for them to move lighter atoms around.
 Even your body is in on it: the nitrogen isotopic signature of herbivores is lighter than that of the plants they eat.
 Carnivores have even lighter nitrogen on average than herbivores.
 A person who eats meat will have a lighter nitrogen isotopic signature than a vegetarian.
 This is because lighter nitrogen isotopes are easier to move around in metabolic processes, so the effect is compounded with each trophic level.
 It’s the same principle as with O and C.

 If you took a bunch of really hot gas with the composition of the Sun and you started to cool it, aluminum and calcium would be two of the first elements to condense — and then the first elements to solidify after things cooled down a bit more.
 We’ve dated CAIs; we know that they’re some of the earliest solid objects to condense in the solar system, at ~4.567 billion years old.
 So, the formation models and radiogenic dates support each other.
 That’s good.